codedragon/Puppy_career_talk/slides.md

 ## Soul Searching
 * Wanted to code, not sysadmin
 * Introvert, but clearly needed to figure out this networking thing

+## Lessons
+* Direction, goals help
+* Concentrate on what brings the most bang for your buck
+- for me, interview over whiteboarding
+- talks, teaching over small talk

+Note: Throwing resumes willy nilly to see if they stick is not productive If you have a tight resume/linkedin, you can get some headway with recruiters, but inside help with get you past your deficiencies

+Note: Story about whiteboard coding,